MicrosoftDocs/security/operations/incident-response-playbook-app-consent.md

 After you have identified an application with illicit permissions, **immediately disable the application** following the instructions in [Disable an application](/azure/active-directory/manage-apps/disable-user-sign-in-portal).
 Then, contact Microsoft Support to report the malicious application.

-Once an application has been disabled in your Azure AD tenant, it cannot obtain new tokens to access data, and other users will not be able to sign in to or grant consent to the app.
+Once an application has been disabled in your Microsoft Entra tenant, it cannot obtain new tokens to access data, and other users will not be able to sign in to or grant consent to the app.

 > [!NOTE]
 > If you suspect you have encountered a malicious application in your organization, it is better to disable it than to delete it.
 If you only delete the application, it might return later if another user grants consent.
 Instead, disable the application to ensure it can't come back later.